-Paras Kumar is a PhD Student at UC Berkeley in Science and Math Education.
-As a high school debater, he was largely self-taught and didn't have a formal coach.
+Paras Kumar holds a B.S. from the University of California, Berkeley.
+As a high school debater, Paras was largely self-taught and didn't have a formal coach.
 He received 5 bids his senior year, won a semis bid, was top speaker and finalist at a quarters bid, and finished 9th at the 2011 Tournament of Champions (TOC).
-He created Debatedrills to give students the type of coaching he wished he had received in high school.
+He founded DebateDrills to give students the type of coaching he wished he had received in high school.

 "I think Paras understands debate at a deeper level than anyone else on the debate circuit.
 He is a subject matter expert at theory, util, and debate strategy...Paras also made sure to push me on the other aspects of debate that I often forgot.
-He made sure I was persuasive, coherent, strategic and word efficient." - Parker Whitfill, 2017 TOC Champion
+He made sure I was persuasive, coherent, strategic and word efficient." - Parker Whitfill, 2017 TOC Champion, Lincoln-Douglas Debate

 Elyssa debated for Harrison High School and graduated in 2016.
 As a competitor, she qualified to the TOC her junior and senior years.
 As a senior, she advanced to elimination rounds of every tournament she attended, in addition to competing at numerous round robins including the Greenhill round robin, the Penn round robin and the Hockaday round robin.
 She also successfully competed in traditional debate styles, finishing 5th at the CFL Nationals in 2016.